supercoderz/pyzmq-wrapper/docs/index.rst

 Subscriber
 ~~~~~~~~~~

-A simple subscriber can be created by passing a port, a list of topics and a single callback.
+A simple subscriber can be created by passing a port, a list of topics, a callback and message type.
 The callback is executed
 for every message that is received on the topic::